Have you been diagnosed with a brain tumour? Order your free information pack.

 Zac at Great Ormond Street Hospital wearing courage beads.

-Miriam, Zac’s mum said: “This was a very difficult time for the family.
-It was hard for Zac and it was hard for us to see him unable to be a child.
+Miriam, Zac’s mum said: “It was hard for Zac and it was hard for us to see him unable to be a child.
 Our daughter had just been born as well, and we knew the difficulties that chemotherapy would bring for Zac.”

 Life-changing treatment

 There was some light at the end of the tunnel for Zac and his family.
 Zac’s tumour was biopsied and was found to have the BRAF-V600e mutation.
 This mutation means that cells grow uncontrollably, resulting in tumour growth.
 Knowing the mutation to target, Zac’s medical team put him on a trial treatment drug known as dabrafenib.
-He responded well to this drug and has been taking it since he was five years old.
+He responded well to this drug and has been taking it since he was five.

 Every day we feel blessed to have been given this life-changing treatment option.
 It has given Zac the chance to live a relatively normal life.
-We are incredibly grateful to Professor Hargrave and all of his work and we are thankful for the research that means Zac can do so many of the things 11 year old boys do.”
+We are incredibly grateful to Professor Darren Hargrave for all of his work and we are thankful for the research that means Zac can do so many of the things 11 year old boys do.”

 Miri Eckworth, Zac’s mum